l-henri/erc20-101/README.md

 - Call `ex9_testTier2Listing()` in the evaluator to show he can now buy more tokens(2 pt)

 ### Extra points
 Extra points if you find bugs / corrections this TD can benefit from, and submit a PR to make it better.
+Ideas:
+- Adding a way to check the code of a specific contract was only used once (no copying)

 ## TD addresses
+- Points contracts `0xD4Ca8C8E2F4b144C3649CC00b1dE959Da8c96e11`
+- Evaluator `0x472CC721399F9939eC1628Ce389C423408Abec5F`

 ## Installing
 > npm install